Stephkd123/ist-303-team-B/README.md

 - As an event attendee, I want to filter transport options based on sustainability (e.g., public transport and e-scooters) so that I can choose eco-friendly options.
 Estimated Time: 6 days (Rohini)
 - As a visitor, I want to receive recommendations based on budget preferences so that I can choose an affordable transport option.
 Estimated Time: 6 days (Stephen)

-We plan on writing individual documents of the tasks for our assigned user stories to make updating the README easier.
+We plan on writing individual documents for the tasks for our assigned user stories to make updating the README easier.
 Rhett will be updating the README to reflect the tasks we listed for each user story.
-We also discussed briefly that the burn down chart to monitor our team’s progress will be completed by today’s class session.
-We will also be uploading meeting notes from today 02/26 and this past Sunday 02/23.
+We also discussed briefly that the burn-down chart to monitor our team’s progress will be completed by today’s class session.
+We will also be uploading meeting notes from today, 02/26, and this past Sunday, 02/23.